-- 1. Service Animals may travel freely with their owner throughout campus housing (and other areas of the institute).
-Assistance Animals must be contained within the privately assigned residential area at all times, except when transported outside the private residential area in an animal carrier or controlled by leash or harness.
-When outside the residence, the owner of an Assistance Animal shall carry proof that the animal is an Approved Animal. - 2.
-Approved Animals must be taken with the student if they leave campus for a prolonged period. - 3.
-The Owner is responsible for assuring that the Approved Animal does not unduly interfere with the routine activities of the residence or cause difficulties for students who reside there. - 4.
-The Owner is financially responsible for the actions of the Approved Animal including bodily injury or property damage.
-The owner's responsibility covers, but is not limited to, replacement of furniture, carpet, window, wall covering, and the like.
-The owner is expected to cover these costs at the time of repair. - 5.
-The Owner is responsible for any expenses incurred for cleaning above and beyond a standard cleaning or for repairs to campus premises that are assessed after the student and animal vacate the residence.
-The institute shall have the right to bill the student account of the owner for unmet obligations. - 6.
-The Owner must notify Disability Services in writing if the Approved Animal is no longer needed as an Approved Animal or will no longer accompany the owner to campus.
-To replace an Approved Animal the owner must file a new Accommodations Request Form. - 7.
-The Owner agrees to continue to abide by all other residential policies.
+- 2. Service Animals and Approved ESAs must be taken with the Handler if they leave campus for a prolonged period. - 3.
+The Handler is responsible for assuring that their Service Animal or Approved ESA does not unduly interfere with the routine activities of the residence or cause difficulties for students who reside there. - 4.
+The Handler is financially responsible for the actions of their Service Dog or Approved ESA including bodily injury or property damage.
+The Handler's responsibility covers, but is not limited to, replacement of furniture, carpet, window, wall covering, and the like.
+The Handler is expected to cover these costs at the time of repair. - 5.
+The Handler is responsible for any expenses incurred for cleaning above and beyond a standard cleaning or for repairs to campus premises that are assessed after the Handler and animal vacate the residence.
+The institute shall have the right to bill the Handler or the account of the Handler for unmet obligations. - 6.
+The Handler must notify Disability Services in writing if the Approved ESA is no longer needed as an Approved ESA or will no longer accompany the Handler to campus.
+To replace an Approved ESA the Handler must file a new Accommodations Request Form. - 7.
+The Handler agrees to continue to abide by all other residential policies.

-Guidelines for Maintaining an Approved Animal
+Guidelines for Maintaining a Service Animal or Approved ESA

-1. Service Animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal's work or the individual's disability prevents using these devices.

-In that case, the individual must maintain control of the animal through voice, signal, or other effective controls at all times.

-2. Care and supervision of the animal are the responsibility of the individual who benefits from the Approved Animal's use.
-The owner is required to maintain control of the animal at all times and is responsible for the proper disposal of animal waste.
+- 1. Service Animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal's work or the individual's disability prevents using these devices.
+In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.
+Approved ESAs must be harnessed, leashed or tethered at all times when walking outside of assigned student housing. - 2.
+Care and supervision of the animal are the sole responsibility of the Handler.
+The Handler is required to maintain control of the animal at all times and is responsible for the proper disposal of animal waste.